-- 1. First of all, you can remove all predation, simply by removing the zooplankton from the ecosystem configuration file. - 2.
-Next, you also need to remove all competition for nutrients and light.
+- 1. First of all, you can remove all predation, simply by removing the zooplankton from the ecosystem configuration file.
+Once again, you will need to save a new and appropriately named user-config file. - Next, you also need to remove all competition for nutrients and light.
 This involves tweaking the model equations so that the phytoplankton are not nutrient limited, and do not attenuate light.
-To do this, all you need is to add the following line to the user-config file:

-eg_fundamental = .TRUE. - 3.
-If you now run the model you should have a community of eight phytoplankton size classes that are growing solely as a function of the incoming light and the temperature.
+To do this, all you need is to add the following line to the user-config file. eg\fundamental = .TRUE. - 3.
+If you now run the model (just 10 years should do it, in this case), you should have a community of eight phytoplankton size classes that are growing solely as a function of the incoming light and the temperature.
 This growth will be balanced balanced the basal (i.e. non-grazing) mortality.
 As there is no feedback between the ecosystem and the environment, populations that can survive will grow exponentially and without limit, potentially reaching astronomical abundance in very little time.
 Populations that cannot survive will rapidly decline to almost nothing.

 The regions in which each plankton shows positive growth defines its fundamental niche.
 This is a function of abiotic conditions only, and is the absolute limit of its geographical range.
-Look at the carbon biomass distribution in each size class (set the data range in each case from 0 to $1 \frac{mmol Cm^{-3}}{m}$).
+Look at the carbon biomass distribution in each size class (set the data range in each case from 0 to $1 mmol Cm^{-3}$ ).